Fontyschriek/simple-rtm/README.md

 Known issues
 ------------

 * Smart lists don't work yet.
+Therefore they're not shown.
 * Repeating tasks are completely untested and unsupported.
 * Tag tab completion only works with smart-add, not when editing them afterward.